 Don’t want to watch?
 Here’s what I said in the video

-Stacy Johnson: Howdy, folks.
-And welcome to your money Q&A question of the day.
+Howdy, folks, and welcome to your money “2-Minute Money Manager.”
 I’m your host, Stacy Johnson, and this question is brought to you by MoneyTalksNews.com, serving up the best in personal finance news and advice since 1991.

 “I have an iPhone 5 and a flip phone I would like to sell.
 Can you help me?”